fortrabbit/legal/terms.md

 4. The client is not allowed to sublet any service to or with third parties, unless otherwise agreed with the provider.
 5. The customer agrees to be called as a reference customer by the provider in a written and electronic form.
 6. The customer shall receive the necessary permit of the relevant person to the extent that he collects, processes and uses person-related data within the scope of the provider's service, unless there is an legal basis permission for it.
 7. The customer will save the data and the value of it periodically and appropriately and must create backup copies in order to prevent the loss of data and to secure information that will guarantee its reconstruction.
-The customer has the obligation to provide regular, risk-appropriate, data assurance at least once a day.
-Furthermore, the customer shall exhaustively verify all data and information for virus contamination with the latest virus detection before uploading them.
+8. The customer has the obligation to provide regular, risk-appropriate, data assurance at least once a day.
+9. Furthermore, the customer shall exhaustively verify all data and information for virus contamination with the latest virus detection before uploading them.
-8. The customer is obligated not to save any data or content on the storage space whose provision, publishing or use violates the law or an agreement with a third party; law in this context means criminal and copyright laws, trademark laws, privacy rights, and other rights of a third party.
+10. The customer is obligated not to save any data or content on the storage space whose provision, publishing or use violates the law or an agreement with a third party; law in this context means criminal and copyright laws, trademark laws, privacy rights, and other rights of a third party.
-9. The customer shall not distribute any pornographic, obscene, offensive contents or immoral contents which are adapted to a negative development of children and teenagers or the education to a wrong self-reliance and personality.
+11. The customer shall not distribute any pornographic, obscene, offensive contents or immoral contents which are adapted to a negative development of children and teenagers or the education to a wrong self-reliance and personality.
-10. The customer has the obligation of diligence for the software he installed and programmed.
-The customer must update the software which is used to avoid hacking attempts if a security problem is known.The customer ensures that in his specific area any unsecured programs or scripts will not be used.
-The use of open mail relays or similar systems on which e.g. spam mails are circulated gives the provider the right to immediately block the customer's access.
-The customer will immediately inform the provider as soon as there is evidence that a third party has unauthorized use of his or her service.
+12. The customer has the obligation of diligence for the software he installed and programmed.
+13. The customer must update the software which is used to avoid hacking attempts if a security problem is known.
+14. The customer ensures that in his specific area any unsecured programs or scripts will not be used.
+15. The use of open mail relays or similar systems on which e.g. spam mails are circulated gives the provider the right to immediately block the customer's access.
+16. The customer will immediately inform the provider as soon as there is evidence that a third party has unauthorized use of his or her service.
-11. The customer commits to refraining from procedures which cause an excessive utilization of the provider's facilities.
+17. The customer commits to refraining from procedures which cause an excessive utilization of the provider's facilities.
-12. The customer is obligated to exempt the provider from all claims of third parties, no matter of which kind, which arise from the illegality of contents that the customer has stored on the storage covered by the contract.
+18. The customer is obligated to exempt the provider from all claims of third parties, no matter of which kind, which arise from the illegality of contents that the customer has stored on the storage covered by the contract.
 This obligation of indemnity shall also include the obligation to completely indemnify the provider from any legal defense costs (e.g. court and statutory legal fees).
 This also applies to sub-domains which are registered at the provider but are provided to the customer.
-13. If and so far as the customer uses the contractual storage in contrary to the assurance the non-distribution of illegal content, the provider will have the right to block access via world wide web to such content.
+19. If and so far as the customer uses the contractual storage in contrary to the assurance the non-distribution of illegal content, the provider will have the right to block access via world wide web to such content.

 ## § 5 Remuneration and methods of payment